Western Province cricket team: Western Province Currie Cup

 Western Province won a further eight Cups between 1946 and 1991 in sporadic fashion, with the team failing to win the title at any point in the 1960s.
 At the end of the 1965–66 season, Western Province were relegated to the Second Division for the first time since the two division format was introduced in 1951.
 They would later be promoted back to the First Division for the 1969–70 season, going on to share the title with Transvaal.
 From 1972, the two division format was retained but promotion and relegation scrapped, with the top division remaining constant with five teams: Transvaal, Natal, Eastern Province, Western Province and Rhodesia.
 By this time the stronger provinces had begun fielding a 'B Team' in the lower division, although could not be promoted.
-From 1975, Western Province fielded a 'B Team' of their own, however the lower division eventually split away to form the 'Castle Bowl' - in essence a separate Currie Cup Second XI Competition.
+From 1975, Western Province fielded a 'B Team' of their own, however the lower division eventually split away to form the 'Castle Bowl' – in essence a separate Currie Cup Second XI Competition.

 The dominance of the Transvaal, Natal and Western Province finally came to a close after Eastern Province beat Transvaal at the end of the 1988–89 season.
 Prior to, the three teams had amongst them won 59 of the 60 Currie Cups contested, with the exception being Kimberley's win in 1890–91.

 Western Province was largely immune to the political changes after 1994 that altered the domestic structure.
 Whereas many teams changed name, for instance Transvaal to Gauteng in 1997, Western Province continued until the Franchise Era of 2004–2021.

 During this time, one-day cricket was included in the domestic structure, with its matches having List-A status.
 Western Province won five one-day titles between 1981–82 and 2003–04, with three being back to back between 1985 and 1988.

-Franchise Era
+Franchise era

 In 2004–05, the format of South African domestic cricket was changed entirely.
-The eleven provincial teams were rationalised into six entirely profesional new teams, for all three formats.
+The eleven provincial teams were rationalised into six entirely professional new teams, for all three formats.
 Western Province merged with Boland to form the Cape Cobras, being based in Cape Town.
 With the Currie Cup now called SuperSport Series for commercial reasons, the six new franchises were intended to create a stronger top-tier sides with a second-tier semi-professional tournament based around the old provincial teams.

 Playing 17 first-class seasons, the Cape Cobras were the second most successful team behind Titans with 4 outright titles.
 In the one-day series, Cape Cobras managed two outright and two shared wins, the most recent being 2013–2014.
 A T20 league had also been devised for the domestic structure within South Africa, with Cape Cobras securing two title wins by 2021–22.